apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Heavy, highly magnetic star may be first magnetar precursor we’ve seen**
+**Biden looks to solidify key ties with Japan and South Korea at Camp David meeting**

-You can read more about it [here](https://arstechnica.com/science/2023/08/heavy-highly-magnetic-star-may-be-first-magnetar-precursor-weve-seen/).
+You can read more about it [here](https://www.cnbc.com/2023/08/17/biden-hosts-leaders-of-japan-and-south-korea-at-camp-david-meeting.html).

 ## Requirements
 - Python 3.8